-Our off site facilities include a games field (with 7 rugby pitches, 3 cricket squares, 2 football pitches, 5 rounders pitches and athletics facilities.
-We also have floodlit artificial pitches (offering 2 hockey pitches, 12 tennis courts or 4 five a side football pitches).
+Our off-site facilities include a games field (with seven rugby pitches, three cricket squares, two football pitches, five rounders pitches and athletics facilities.
+We also have floodlit artificial pitches (offering two hockey pitches, 12 tennis courts or four 5-a-side football pitches).

 The curriculum embraces a rich combination of major games and more contemporary physical activities.
-PE and Games are compulsory in years 7 – 11.
-PE is also offered as a GCSE option for 4th and 5th Years.
+PE and Games are compulsory in Shells-Fifth Year.
+PE is also offered as a GCSE option for Fourth and Fifth Years.

-Post 16, there is the AS/ A2 option of Physical Education alongside an extensive Games programme involving most sixth form students.
+Post 16, there is the A level option of Physical Education alongside an extensive Games programme involving most Sixth Form students.
 Here there is an opportunity to select from a variety of activities including aerobics, climbing, yoga and martial arts or train and play for the school in hockey, netball, rugby and football.

-In the lower school rugby, hockey, netball, tennis, athletics and cricket are taught in depth to years 7 – 10 and this is complemented by a balanced PE programme which aims to cover both the aesthetic and fitness aspects of the subject.
-PE activities include: swimming, health related fitness, badminton, gymnastics, basketball, dance, trampolining, climbing, volleyball, handball and self-defence.
+In the lower school rugby, hockey, netball, tennis, athletics and cricket are taught in depth to Shells to Forth Years and this is complemented by a balanced PE programme which aims to cover both the aesthetic and fitness aspects of the subject.
+PE activities include swimming, health-related fitness, badminton, gymnastics, basketball, dance, trampolining, climbing, volleyball, handball and self-defence.